How do they work?¶

 You have to use the “remove option” before performing this action.
 It allows you to use existing configured values.

-remove option ui api
+- remove option

 Allows removing options from tree selects or selects.
 It allows you to use existing configured values.

-set fixed to ui api
+- set fixed to

 Reduces the available options by your selection.